ChrisH2727/Milestone-3/TEST.md

     base.html is validated as part of every other html file.

  - **Responsiveness Report**

+    Check to confirm the visual appearance of the page on each device type.

     |HTML Page |1640px |ipadPro |ipad|iphone 5/SE|iphone X
     |---|---|---|---|---|---|